astrokube/kubebuilder-initializer-plugin/README.md

 **Non default branches**

-By default, the plugin will fetch the code in the default branch, buy we can specify a branch:
+By default, the plugin will fetch the code in the default branch, but we can specify another branch:

 ```bash
 --from "github.com/astrokube/kubebuilder-operator-template#<branch>"